mjad218/my-book-planner/README.md

 # my-book-planner
-A React app for keeping track of book I want to read or currently reading or finally I have read.
+A React app for keeping track of books I want to read or currently reading or finally I have read.

+## This Project is the part of Udacity's nano degree (Advanced Front End Developer)